 Note that the results shown above were measured for Linux on an Intel based machine.
-This is for illustrative purposes only but similar results are expected on Linux for System z.
+This is for illustrative purposes only but similar results are expected on Windows.

 1.1.2 Logger optimisations

 This is an artificial environment designed to show that the logger is less of a constraint on throughput on a relatively wide SMP and uses a single request/reply application cloned across multiple queues.